DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability

 The incorporation of a query-level activation gating mechanism confers inherent zero-shot generalization properties upon our pipeline, manifesting through three principal dimensions:

-\textbf{Context Decoupling:} The novel SAA suppresses queries originating from non-facial regions during inference, ensuring that the generation process in these areas remains unaffected by extraneous facial information as shown in Fig.~\ref{SAA_ablation}(a).
-This decoupling of context allows the model to maintain remarkable consistency in background and character behaviors across different reference identities.
+\textbf{Context Decoupling:} The novel SAA suppresses queries originating from non-facial regions during inference, ensuring that the generation process in these areas remains unaffected by extraneous facial information.
+As a result, the spatial content and motion dynamics of non-facial regions remain consistent when the reference identity changes, as shown in Fig.~\ref{SAA_ablation}(a).

 \textbf{Layout Control:} The novel SAA enables parametric modulation of activation weights during early denoising steps to achieve layout control as shown in Fig.~\ref{SAA_ablation}(b).
 This controlled intervention, scaled by parameter $\beta$, induces the semantic transition of targeted regions toward facial features.
-Global coherence is maintained through multi-level query activation in subsequent denoising stages, which demonstrates superiority over binary activation approaches.
+Global coherence is maintained through multi-level query activation in subsequent denoising stages, demonstrating superiority over binary activation approaches.
 The intervention is formally expressed as:

-where $M$ represents the user-specified mask region, with the hyperparameters $\alpha$ and $\beta$ governing the temporal scope and intervention intensity, respectively.
+where $M$ represents the user-specified mask region, with the hyperparameters $\alpha$ and $\beta>1$ governing the temporal scope and intervention intensity, respectively.

 \textbf{Multi-ID Personalization:} The layout control capability of SAA is instrumental in multi-ID contexts, enabling the spatial arrangement of each character's face to be predetermined before inference.
 Specifically, during the incorporation of facial information for a particular character, queries associated with facial generation regions of other characters can be selectively suppressed to prevent identity blending.
 This approach facilitates multi-ID personalization generation without necessitating additional modules or training, as shown in Fig.~\ref{SAA_ablation}(b).